-- PHP 7 has demonstrated higher data processing and load-carrying capacity than its predecessors.
-In addition to high performance, you can expect significant memory savings because substantial optimization has been carried out in the internal data structures.
+- PHP 7 has already demonstrated much higher data processing and load-carrying capacity than its predecessors.
+In addition to the high performance, you are likely to expect huge memory savings.
+The reason for that is because substantial optimization was carried out in the internal data structures.

-- Official PHP benchmarks demonstrate that PHP 7 allows the system to execute twice as many requests per second in comparison with PHP 5.6, at almost half of the latency.
+- Official PHP benchmarks are showing us that PHP 7 allows the system to execute twice as many requests per second in comparison with PHP 5.6, at almost half of the latency.

-- From the business perspective, PHP 7 offers clear advantages over its predecessors as providing excellent performance, resilience and optimal utilization.
-It enjoys a slight edge when it comes to WordPress.
+- From a business perspective, PHP 7 provides crystal clear advantages over its predecessors, like excellent performance, resilience, and utilization.
+It’s able to enjoy a modest edge when it comes to WP.

 - The minimum requirements for WordPress have increased.

-- You will ultimately struggle with compatibility issues with plugins and scripts you have installed that are no longer compatible with the version you’re using
+- Ultimately, users will struggle with compatibility issues with installed incompatible plugins and scripts with their outdated version.

-- Last but not least, the best practice is to adopt a stable version.
-All its new features advocate upgrading.
+- Last but not least, probably the best practice is to endorse a stable version.
+All of the new features promote upgrading.

-Hopefully, by now we’ve convinced you of the merits of upgrading your site to the latest version of PHP.
-The migration isn’t that complicated as long as you go about it safely, to ensure that the update won’t break any of your website’s elements.
+Hopefully, by now we’ve convinced you that the upgrade of your PHP version is absolutely necessary if you want the best performance and highest security of your website.
+The migration is not so complicated as long as you go about it safely, in order to ensure that the update will not break any of your site’s elements.

-Wherever one considers switching to a new version, the first thing that comes into consideration is compatibility.
-PHP 7 is not backward compatible though.
-The main thing you need to keep in mind is that if you haven’t been diligent about maintaining your WordPress software, some of your plugins, themes or scripts may not be compatible with the lastest or specific version of PHP you want to use and they may not work properly.
-Even, it may fully or partially break your site.
-Of course, it is also possible that your plugin or theme code is completely old version dependent.
-Ultimately, can always try the upgrade and downgrade if there’s an issue.
+Whenever one considers switching to a new version, the thing that comes to consideration is the compatibility.
+Keep note that PHP 7 isn’t backward compatible.
+The main thing to keep in mind is the fact that if you have not been diligent about the maintenance of your WordPress software, some of the scripts, plugins, or themes may not be compatible with specific versions of PHP that one wants to use.
+They also may not work in the way they are expected to.
+Additionally, a wrong PHP version may fully or partially break your site.
+Of course, it is possible that your plugin or theme code is completely old-version-dependent.
+Ultimately, we can always try the upgrade and downgrade if there’s an issue.

-Step #1: Keep calm and create a backup before the upgrade
+Step #1: Keep calm and always create backups before you upgrade

 Most likely, when we update PHP, it’s all coming up roses.
-However, there is always a small chance that everything will go wrong.
-If that does happen, we want to be able to roll it all back and put the website back together.
-All of which is much easier if you have a clean and shiny backup of your website.
+However, it can never be guaranteed that everything will go as our gameplan.
+In case a problem occurs, we want and need to have a backup and put the website back together.
+All this is a lot easier if you already have a clean and shiny backup of your site.

-Backing up your site regularly is something we already do free of charge, along with our services.
-However, you’ll want to have a handy backup of your site that’s as recent as possible, so that you can easily revert the changes in the event something goes awry.
+Backing up your website regularly is a thing we already do free of charge, along with our services.
+However, you’ll want to have a handy fresh backup of your site by your side, so that you can easily revert the changes in the event something goes even slightly wrong.

 We would urge everybody to generate a backup manually before pulling the trigger and upgrading their live websites.
-You can check our step by step guide on how to do it from your cPanel with us.
+You can take a look at our step by step guide about how to do it from your cPanel with us.